NORFOLK For the fourth time in less than two months, Sasha S. Monroe stands accused of stealing.

 State police at Massena said that on Feb.
-7, they received a report of a robbery in which a resident said the front door appeared to have been tampered with and a window opened.
+7, they received a report of a burglary in which a resident said the front door appeared to have been tampered with and a window opened.
 Troopers allege the Monroes entered the home and stole a safe containing coins and collectible knives.
 The value of those items was not immediately available Wednesday.

 Mr. Monroe was charged with fifth-degree criminal possession of stolen property, a class A misdemeanor.
 His wife, who was arrested in three other theft-related cases between Dec.
 29 and Jan.
 11, was charged with one count of burglary: illegal entry with criminal intent, a class C felony.